edgeimpulse/example-android-inferencing/README.md

 ## Integrate the Model with the Project
 1. Extract the downloaded **C++ library**.
-2. Copy the extracted files into the `example-android-inferencing/Test_cpp/app/src/main/cpp` directory.
+2. Copy the extracted files into the `example-android-inferencing/Test_cpp/app/src/main/cpp` directory, dont copy the CMake.txt file.

 ## Paste in the Test Feature Set for the CPP Test
 1. Obtain the test feature set from **Edge Impulse Studio**.